 The most effective way to deal with mosquitoes is to control the population in the larval stages, before they become flying adults that cause annoyance and can possibly spread disease.
-For larval control the Berkshire County Mosquito Control Project uses an organic larvicide, Vectobac which is a formulation of the bacteria Bacillus thuringiensis and is extremely effective against larval populations.
+For larval control the Berkshire County Mosquito Control Project uses an organic larvicide, Vectobac G which is a formulation of the bacteria Bacillus thuringiensis and is extremely effective against larval populations.
 The product is introduced directly into the water column where it is ingested by mosquito larvae.
 The active ingredient interrupts the gut lining of the mosquito larvae causing them to stop feeding and die within hours.
 This product does not affect species other than mosquitoes, black flies, and midges and does not accumulate in the environment.
 For catch basin larval treatments in 2020 the Project used Fourstar 90-day Bti briquets which provide a time release application of Bti.

-In 2020 the Berkshire County Mosquito Control Project applied 1,112.1 lbs. of Vectobac G to 155.18 acres of larval habitat in member towns.
+In 2020 the Berkshire County Mosquito Control Project applied 1,495 lbs. of Vectobac G to 179.6 acres of larval habitat in member towns.
 Larval control continues throughout the season and breeding areas are treated each time surveillance indicates larval development.
-BCMCP treated a total of 4,593 catch basins in the months of June, July, and August.
+BCMCP treated a total of 3,632 catch basins in the months of June, July, and August.

-In addition to these larval treatments BCMCP evaluated two additional larval control formulations in a field study focused on Culiseta melanura habitat.
+In addition to these larval treatments BCMCP evaluated Natular G30 larval control formulation in a field study focused on Culiseta melanura habitat.
 Thirty pounds of Natular G30 an organically certified bacterial larvicide was used in selected areas.
-Twenty pounds of Vectomax FG, a formulation of Bti and Bs, which is also organically certified was used at another Cs. melanura site.

 Unfortunately, all mosquito breeding sites are not able to be treated because of either size or accessibility issues.
 From time to time the populations of adult mosquitoes present a public health risk or increase above tolerable levels and adult treatments become necessary.
 The tolerance of individuals to mosquito annoyance varies throughout the population but research has shown that if from three to five mosquitoes land on a person at a particular location over the course of one minute intervention is warranted.
 When surveillance indicates this condition is present, adulticide applications are in order.
 For adult mosquito control the Berkshire County Mosquito Control Project uses Duet which is a formulation of Prallethrin and Sumithrin which are synthetic pyrethroids.
 These chemicals are synthetic versions of the natural insecticides found in chrysanthemum flowers.
 Duet is an advanced product that has been shown to be extremely effective at controlling adult mosquito population across the globe.
 The combination of Prallethrin and Sumithrin cause a condition known as "benign agitation" in which mosquitoes are drawn from their resting state allowing greater control of the population.
 This product kills mosquitoes by interrupting neural transmissions causing paralysis.

-chosen because it has a very low toxicity to humans and mammals and breaks down rapidly in the environment.
+This product was chosen because it has a very low toxicity to humans and mammals and breaks down rapidly in the environment.
 This product does have the potential, however, to impact non target organisms such as fish and honeybees.
 To prevent adverse effects on the environment and species other than mosquitoes, applications are made only when necessary and strictly according to label instructions prescribed by the Environmental Protection Agency.
 These label instructions provide wide margins of safety for humans and the environment.
-The project applied 102.2 gal.
-Duet in 2020 over an area of 25,101 acres.
+The project applied 174 gal.
+Duet in 2021 over an area of 36,693.6 acres.